“If I have just one risk factor for heart disease—

 Risk Factors

-DotS the definition of risk factors may vary.
-The (United States) National Heart, Lung, and Blood Institute’s (NHLBI) definition is:
+DotS the definition of heart disease risk factors may vary.
+In Heart Health Living: Understand Your Risk for Heart Disease the (United States) National Heart, Lung, and Blood Institute’s (NHLBI) definition is:

 “Risk factors are conditions or habits that make a person more likely to develop a disease.
-They can also increase the chances that an existing disease will get worse”.3
+These risk factors may be different for each person”.3

 Heart Disease Risk Factors